 Ihad to think very carefully about this list of personal growth/self-development books!

-I’ve read a lot of this type of book.
+I’ve read a lot of self-development books.
 And though loads have been interesting and insightful, only a relative few have stayed with me for years and years.

 A great personal growth book can change your life.
 I agree with motivational speaker Tony Robbins, who says reading has always given him a lot of hope, and helped him “believe that anything can be changed and made better”.
 Before he achieved massive success, Robbins apparently took a speed-reading course and read 700 books in seven years—all on psychology, physiology, anything that could make a difference in life.
 (If you’re curious, here are his favorite books).